jedinyp/czech-laws/README.md

 # czech-laws
-Python script to scrape all Czech legal documents from www.e-sbirka.cz.
+Python package to scrape all Czech legal documents from www.e-sbirka.cz.

 # Disclaimer
 This repository is for educational purposes only.
 The author is not responsible for any misuse of this code.